 I am blessed to have been able to share my experience and story with Alopecia through my Blog & YouTube channel - the amount of love and support from girls all around the world who deal with this, too, is beautifully overwhelming.
 When I was first diagnosed, I felt so alone.
 Now that I've shared my story, I find that I am in a community where we all support each other to the utmost.
 It's been an honor being able to take part in this campaign for the same reason and I hope to continue to use my platform as a place for women who deal with any kind of hair loss to come and feel less alone, and for them to have faith and hope in being able to find their beauty and confidence.

 Be the change you wish to see in the world. - Gandhi

 This is the quote I forever find my motivation to be that positive change we need in this world.

-In a world where hair is everything, we put so much value in our hair that we forget that our true value has nothing to do with our hair and everything to do with who we are as beings.
-I am Bald by Choice and this is by far the best decision I ever made for myself.
+In a world where we put so much value on our hair, we forget that our true value has nothing to do with our hair and everything to do with who we are as beings and how we see ourselves.

 Thanks for reading,

 Founder, The Baldie Movement

 Danielle Henry @danieandthebloom

 Ashlee Crump @stoneywho1